What is Discount Broker?

 In the securities market, a broker helps clients buy and sell securities in the proper exchange.
 Before the advent and advancement of discount brokers, only the people who are affluent were able to afford a broker so as to access the stock market because of high brokerage charges.
 But with the introduction of discount brokers and them charging only a fraction of fee as compared to the full-service brokers and other counterparts, there is wider access to the markets allowing the modest investors equally as the wealthy investors

-This was possible because of the development of the internet and online services like electronic trading.
+It was possible because of the development of the internet and online services like electronic trading.

 But the investor needs to be vigilant about the investment strategy while opting for a broker to carry out the buy and sell orders because the discounter would not offer any planning, advisory, expert guidance, and research services.